European Commission, Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW)

 The European Single Market has been at the heart of the European Union for almost three decades – it enables the free movement of goods, strengthens consumer protection, offers companies reliable framework conditions and access to one of the largest economic areas in the world.

-At a time of global uncertainty – from geopolitical tensions and disrupted supply chains to digital and ecological transformation processes – its strengthening is becoming even more important.
-To make Europe more economically resilient, innovative and competitive, the EU has launched the Single Market Programme.
+In a time of global uncertainty – from geopolitical tensions and disrupted supply chains to digital and ecological transformation processes – strengthening it is becoming increasingly important.
+The EU launched the Single Market Programme to make Europe more economically resilient, innovative and competitive.
+The €4.2 billion EU initiative (2021–2027) aims to maximise the potential of the single market and support Europe's recovery from the COVID-19 pandemic.

-Together with partners, Prognos evaluated how well the Single Market Programme has achieved its objectives so far – in terms of relevance, effectiveness, efficiency, coherence and added value for the EU.
-The results provide important insights for the further development of the programme and help the Commission to improve its impact.
+On behalf of the European Commission, Prognos, as part of a consortium, evaluated how well the Single Market Programme has achieved its objectives so far in terms of relevance, effectiveness, efficiency, coherence and added value for the EU.
+The results provide important insights for the further development of the programme for the remaining funding period and help the Commission to improve its impact.

-The evaluation was based on desk research, data analyses, surveys and interviews with beneficiaries and stakeholders.
+The evaluation of the second pillar was based on secondary research, data analysis, surveys and interviews with beneficiaries and stakeholders.

 Further information on the Single Market Programme (EU Commission website)